-The 100 micron and 50 nylon screens will need replacing every 1000 hours of operation.
+The 100 micron and 50micron screens will need pressure washed every 1000 hours of operation.
 The 300 micron nylon screens every 5000 hours.
-New inserts/screens are available from Rotorflush Filters Ltd
+For large mesh size duration will depend on mesh size and the environment the strainer is in but every 5000 hours is a average guideline.
+New mesh screens are available from Rotorflush Filters Ltd iv.
 Servicing the cleaning Rotor